Employee morale is a common buzzword in the HR industry because of the significant role it plays in daily office operations.

 14. Order a Catered Lunch

 Leave the microwave meal at home and cater a feast for the company.
-In this setting, employees are encouraged to commune and meet peers that they usually wouldn’t have access to.
+In this setting, employees are encouraged to commune and meet peers they usually wouldn’t have access to.

 15. Organize a Company Cook-Off